dinshaw/dinshaw.github.io/full-outline.md

 * Turns out someone added Redis to this project.
 This is not a system level tool, this is a per-project dependency.
 * its also not too hard to debug, but that is not always the case.
-* Git pull; bundle is not enough anymore
+* Git pull; bundle is not enough for any real–world project
-* But just like Server definitions, there can be project definittions that install the proper runtimes and data stores and fetch the latest code.
+* But just like Server definitions, there can be project definittions that install the proper runtimes and data stores and fetch the latest code and do a better job of ensuring consistency across multi–developer teams
 * [SLIDE] : Boxen project recipe

 ### CI and CD